An online portfolio will make or break your design career. It’s your first impression and last touchpoint for potential employers and clients.

 Paris-based graphic designer Joséphine Ohl uses Format’s Ora theme to arrange her modern, minimalist design work in a simple way.
 Her sidebar menu allows for easy navigation of her work, while the horizontal scroll lets images fill up the whole page.

-Specializing in print book design, Ninetynorth highlights all of their covers with a dedicated gallery.
+Graphic and UX designer Kelvin Leung displays an impressive list of clients from NFL teams like Vancouver Canucks to apparel brands such as Nike and New Era in his design portfolio.
+Kelvin highlights all of his projects with a dedicated gallery.
 Visitors to the site can see everything at once, or explore larger versions to see the details.
-The combination of images and text provided by their use of Format’s Mica theme allows for a complete overview of Ninetynorth’s design work.
+The combination of images and text provided by their use of Format’s Mica theme allows for a complete overview of Kelvin’s design work.